 In 2012, Germany was already among the top global recipients of Chinese FDI, second only to the US, and the long-term trend points towards a further steady growth - in spite of a temporary dip in 2018.
-The number of Chinese acquisitions of German companies has increased markedly in recent years, from eight acquisitions in 2010 to twenty-five in 2013 and stabilizing at an average of about 35 over the last three years.
+The number of M&A transactions conducted by Chinese investors in Germany increased from 8 in 2010 to 68 in 2016 and fell back to 28 in 20201.
+In 2021, the number has increased again slightly to 35.
 Germany is thus the most attractive European investment destination for Chinese buyers along with the UK.
+Even though the acquisitions of German companies have declined in the time of worldwide pandemic, it is to be expected that the deal number will be raising once the international traffic becomes normalized.

 FOREIGN INVESTMENT CONTROL HAS BEEN TIGHTENED IN RECENT YEARS, GIVING GERMAN AUTHORITIES ADDITIONAL POWERS TO REVIEW CERTAIN INVESTMENTS IN CRITICAL INDUSTRIES.
 NEVERTHELESS, THE GERMAN FOREIGN INVESTMENT CONTROL REGIME REMAINS ONE OF THE MOST LIBERAL IN INTERNATIONAL COMPARISON.
 WHILE MORE TRANSACTIONS WILL BECOME SUBJECT TO A FORMAL REVIEW, MAINLY AT THE REQUEST OF THE PARTIES, MOST OF THEM CAN BE PURSUED WITHOUT SIGNIFICANT RISK OF REGULATORY INTERVENTION IF TRANSACTIONS ARE PLANNED TAKING INTO DUE CONSIDERATION THE PARTICULARITIES OF THE GERMAN MARKET AND LEGAL ENVIRONMENT.